 A healthy result should fall into the range 2.2 - 13.2 ug/L.

-Mast cells are large tissue cells found throughout the body.
-They are present in highest amounts in the skin, the lining of the intestine and air passages, and the bone marrow.
-They contain granules that store a number of chemicals, including tryptase and histamine.
+They contain granules (=particles) that store a number of chemicals, including tryptase and histamine.
 When mast cells are activated, they release their contents.
-If a person has too many mast cells (mastocytosis) and/or the cells are activated inappropriately, the chemicals that are released (especially histamine) may cause symptoms that range from moderate to life-threatening.
+If a person has too many mast cells (=mastocytosis) and/or the cells are activated inappropriately, the chemicals that are released (especially histamine) may cause symptoms that range from moderate to life-threatening.

 While cutaneous mastocytosis typically only causes skin problems (particularly hives), people with systemic mastocytosis or a mast cell activation disorder may experience anaphylaxis and its associated symptoms.
 These symptoms may be persistent and are related to the organs affected by mast cell accumulation.
 Systemic mastocytosis may progress slowly or may be aggressive, causing organ dysfunction and, in rare cases, causing a form of leukemia.